PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 assert.equal(t1:reorder(), { 1, 2, 3, 4 })
 ```
+### `table.reordered`
+Copying variant of `table.reorder`; returns a new table instead of modifying the input table.
+Note that nested tables will not be copied.

 ---
 ### `table.foreach`
 Note that this function is not the same as the Lua function that was deprecated/removed in 5.1.